BennyDeeDev/NeovimConfig/README.md

 - disabled nvim-cmp in `disabled.lua`
 - using theme `dracula_pro_van_helsing` in `colorscheme.lua`, this is custom and needs local `colors` & `autoload` folders
+- show dot and gitignored files in `neo-tree`

 ## Improvements